The Conformal Laplacian and Positive Scalar Curvature Metrics on Manifolds with Boundary: Positivity of the conformal Laplacian: A quasi-topological obstruction

-\begin{proof} As usual, (i) implies (ii).
-For (i), the left hand side of (\ref{APSG}) vanishes for $\tg$ as in Lem.~\ref{lem:4.1}, and hence for $g$ by Lemma \ref{lem:4.1a}. $P( g) = P(\Omega_{ g}, \omega_{ g})$ is a an invariant polynomial in the components of the curvature and connection forms of $g$ \cite[\S3]{Gilkey}.
-On the right hand side, by Corollary \ref{Ric:cor2} there is a different metric $g'$ conformal to $g$ with ker$(\di_{i^*g'})=0$ on $\partial M$.
+\begin{proof} The left hand side of (\ref{APSG}) vanishes for $\tg$ as in Lem.~\ref{lem:4.1}, and hence for $g$ by Lem.~\ref{lem:4.1a}.
+On the right hand side, $P( g) = P(\Omega_{ g}, \omega_{ g})$ is a an invariant polynomial in the components of the curvature and connection forms of $g$ \cite[\S3]{Gilkey}.
+By Thm.~\ref{Scalar:thm1} and the Lichnerowicz formula, there exists $\tg\in [g]$ with ker$(\di_{i^*\tg})=0$ on $\partial M$.
 By the conformal invariance of this kernel, ker$(\di_{i^* g})=0$.
 Therefore,

 is the integral of locally computed curvature and connection terms.

 The APS formula for $\di_g^E$ is

 This follows from